Fan Fic / A Posse Ad Esse

 - Switch to English: ...Dr Wood and Dolly's English dialogue.
 This, and their speaking it at all, is a necessity both for characters and readers, since Dub is actually from England (Manchester, to be exact) in this version and only knows a few German words.
 Mind you, he has been attempting to learn more of the to-him-foreign language in an active effort to help Dolly defy Translator Buddy.

-- Trigger: Dolly carries over her adverse reaction to dog bones, and fear of dogs in general, from the original canon.
+- Trauma Button: Dolly carries over her adverse reaction to dog bones, and fear of dogs in general, from the original canon.
 Kroko's aquaphobia also shows signs of this, since it leads to a couple of panic attacks.
 These have both hindered and helped the team over the course of the fic.

 - Villain Episode: Dr Wood gets Chapter 9 to himself post-Official Heel Turn.